 Glam rock is about all things flamboyant and androgynous, and what's more flamboyant than a mohawk, anyway?

-Glam rock was born in Britain, where rock-and-rollers took to glittery makeup, platform shoes, and outrageous costumes.
+Glam rock was born in Britain, where rock-n-rollers took to glittery makeup, platform shoes, and outrageous costumes.
 They defied all social expectations and gender norms to strut about in metallic outfits.

 Alongside David Bowie, prominent glam rock artists include T. Rex, Queen, Slade, Wizard, Gary Glitter, and Elton John.

-Glam rock diverged into various different subcultures, including punk rock in the mid-1970s.
+Glam rock later diverged into various different subcultures, most notably punk rock in the mid-1970s.
 Punks were anti-establishment, anti-consumerism garage rockers who represented the extremes of young rebellion.

 These movies are an ode to punk and glam rock, featuring characters who ditch their ordinary lives to pursue their dreams of musical chaos.